 Proving that the lawsuit arose from constitutionally protected activity is only the first step in the anti-SLAPP process.
 Even if the lawsuit arises from protected activity, the court is not required to dismiss it.
 In the next part of this series, I will describe specific examples of the types of statements and activities that have found to be protected by the anti-SLAPP statute.
 In later posts, I will describe how courts rule on anti-SLAPP motions, how the California legislature amended the anti-SLAPP law to reduce its use and the impact of these amendments on SLAPPback actions.

-Jeffrey Lewis and the other attorneys at Broedlow Lewis LLP are experienced trial and appellate attorneys who can advise you about the specifics of your anti-SLAPP issue or appeal.
+Jeffrey Lewis is an experienced trial and appellate attorneys who can advise you about the specifics of your anti-SLAPP issue or appeal.
 Each case is different and you should consult a lawyer rather than relying on this post as legal advice for your situation.
 If you are contemplating filing or responding to lawsuit or appeal with potential anti-SLAPP issues, consider hiring a certified appellate specialist as your lawyer or co-counsel.
 Don’t wing it, win it.